-Magnesium sulfate, potassium sulfate, and sodium sulfate is used to empty the colon (large intestine, bowel) before a colonoscopy (examination of the inside of the colon to check for colon cancer and other abnormalities) so that the doctor will have a clear view of the walls of the colon.
+Magnesium sulfate, potassium sulfate, and sodium sulfate is used to empty the colon (large intestine, bowel) before a colonoscopy (examination of the inside of the colon to check for colon cancer and other abnormalities) in adults and children 12 years of age and older so that the doctor will have a clear view of the walls of the colon.
 Magnesium sulfate, potassium sulfate, and sodium sulfate is in a class of medications called osmotic laxatives.
 It works by causing watery diarrhea so that the stool can be emptied from the colon.

 How should this medicine be used?

-Magnesium sulfate, potassium sulfate, and sodium sulfate comes as a comes as a powder (Colprep®) to mix with water and as a solution (liquid) (Suprep®) to take by mouth.
+Magnesium sulfate, potassium sulfate, and sodium sulfate comes as a comes as a solution (liquid) (Suprep®) and as tablets (Sutab®) to take by mouth.
 The first dose is usually taken the night before the colonoscopy and the second dose taken the morning of the procedure.
 Your doctor will tell you exactly when you should take your medication.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take magnesium sulfate, potassium sulfate, and sodium sulfate exactly as directed.
 Do not take more or less of it than prescribed by your doctor.

 You will have many bowel movements during your treatment with magnesium sulfate, potassium sulfate, and sodium sulfate.
 Be sure to stay close to a toilet from the time you take your first dose of the medication until the time of your colonoscopy appointment.
 Ask your doctor about other things you can do to stay comfortable during this time.